pual/couchbase-mobile-portal/md-docs/ready/training/02-using-the-database.md

 Deleting a document actually creates a new revision (informally called a "tombstone").
 This ensures that the deletion will replicate to the server, and then to other endpoints that pull from that database, just like any other document revision.

 - Open **ListsViewController.swift** and locate the `deleteTaskList` method.
-- It is called when the user clicks the **Delete** action and remove the corresponding document in the database.
+- It is called when the user clicks the **Delete** action and removes the corresponding document in the database.

 ```swift
 // TRAINING: Delete a list